jitsi/jitsi-videobridge/doc/sfu.md

 estimations [[BWE]] and bandwidth distributions [[BWD]].

-With RTCP termination the endpoints of a group call are "tricked" to believe that that are in a one-on-one call with the JVB.
-This has the notable desirable property that _bad_ down-link conditions at a particular receiver do not typically affect the sending bitrate of the senders because, from their perspective, there is only one receiver (the JVB) with a presumably good down-link.
-The JVB, in its turn, _estimates_ the available down-link of a particular receiver(or, symmetrically, its available up-link bandwidth towards a particular receiver) and it _distributes_ it among the several video _sources_ [[MCS], section 4.3] that the several senders of a group-call are sharing.
+With RTCP termination the endpoints of a group call are "tricked" to believe that they are in a one-on-one call with the JVB.
+This has the desirable property that _bad_ down-link conditions at a particular receiver do not typically affect the sending bitrate of the senders because, from their perspective, there is only one receiver (the JVB) with a presumably good down-link.
+The JVB, in its turn, _estimates_ the available down-link of a particular receiver (or, symmetrically, its available up-link bandwidth towards a particular receiver) and it _distributes_ it among the several video _sources_ [[MCS], section 4.3] that the several senders of a group-call are sharing.